The Princess Emma Yacht in Cape Town

 The Princess Emma, moored at Africa’s most celebrated playground, the V&A Waterfront, offers a most exclusive travel experience.

-Princess Emma, an 85 foot (25m) 88 ton luxury vessel designed for cruising, delivers exhilarating performance from twin 2000 hp engines with a comfortable cruising speed of seventeen knots and a top speed of thirty knots.
+An 85 foot (25m) 88 ton luxury vessel designed for cruising, delivers exhilarating performance from twin 2000 hp engines with a comfortable cruising speed of seventeen knots and a top speed of thirty knots.
 The yacht, built by Princess Yachts in the United Kingdom is equipped with all the latest navigational aids and safety equipment and is manned by a highly qualified skipper and crew.
 Princess Yachts has been acquired recently by LVMH, a French company which has in its stable a number of other exclusive brands including Louis Vuitton, Moet et Chandon and Hennessy.

 Four luxurious en-suite cabins, all independently air-conditioned, can accommodate eight guests.
 The rosewood and cherry finishes throughout combine with the luxurious soft furnishings to create an atmosphere of timeless elegance and unrivalled comfort.
 The wide aft deck offers alfresco dining for eight and the swimming platform provides easy access to the water.
 Sun beds adorn the spacious fly bridge and foredeck.